Jaycedam/mac-setup/README.md

 - Installs [Homebrew](https://brew.sh).
 - Restores current backup:
-  - dotfiles (.config folder, .zshrc)
+  - dotfiles (.config folder, .zshrc), by creating symlinks from the repo to the home folder.
   - Installed packages by Homebrew on a [Brewfile](Brewfile).
 - Changes some macOS default preferences, see full list [here](modules/preferences.sh).
 - Creates a blank Firefox profile with [Betterfox's](https://github.com/yokoffing/BetterFox) user.js.